Need legal advice now from a redundancy solicitor?

 Statutory redundancy pay comes with terms and conditions, which include:

-- Whilst working, if you turned 22 or 41, the higher rates will only apply for the full years you were aged over 22 or 41.
+- Whilst working, if the employee turns 22 or 41, the higher rates will only apply for the full years they were aged over 22 or 41.

-- The maximum weekly amount of redundancy pay you can get is capped at £544, regardless of whether you earn more.
+- The maximum weekly redundancy pay is capped at £700, regardless of whether the employee’s salary was more.

-- You can only get redundancy pay for a maximum of 20 years’ work.
-For example, if you’ve had your job for 28 years, you’ll only get 20 years worth of pay.
+- Employees can only get redundancy pay for a maximum of 20 years of work.
+For example, if they’ve had the job for 28 years, you’ll only get 20 years’ worth of pay.

 Example: